dcernst/PinyonsPines/course2023.md

 - **Mile 131:** Route crosses Wet Beaver Creek.
 To access creek, cross bridge, take next left and work your way to creek.
 Water needs to be filtered/treated.
 - **Mile 131.5:** There is a water spigot at the Beaver Creek Work Station.
 It's not clear whether this spigot is open to the public, but I've used it in the past.
 - **Miles 156-175:** Enjoy the smooth pavement of Lake Mary Road.
 Good shoulder the whole way.
+- **Mile 160:** Water spigot behind the Happy Jack Ranger station.
+Not clear whether this spigot is open to public, but cyclists occasionally use it.
 - **Mile 173:** Happy Jack Lodge.
 Restaraunt and store.
 - **Mile 175.5:** Mustang Gas Station (open 7am-6pm).
 Very friendly staff.
 - **Mile 176.5:** Fuller Tank.
 Water needs to be filtered/treated.